Program

 Universitätsklinikum Düsseldorf

-PTCD is the only way for biliary drainage for some patients.
-The indication and the correct implementation requires a lot of experience.
-In this course you will learn from our tutors how to perform an initial placement.
-Also how to deal with a lying drainage.
-You can exchange ideas with your tutors in the group and ask questions.
-If possible, a PTCD will be demonstrated on the patient.
+In some patients, PTCD is the only way to achieve biliary drainage.
+The indication and correct execution require a great deal of experience.
+In this course, you will learn from our tutors how to perform an initial placement, as well as how to handle an existing drainage.
+You can exchange ideas and ask questions with your tutors in the group.
+If possible, a PTCD will be demonstrated on a patient.

 Instructors: